Dealermade/postgresql-async/README.markdown

 ### Connection

 Represents a connection to the database.
 This is the **root** object you will be using in your application.
-You will find three classes that implement this trait, `PostgreSQLConnection`, `MySQLConnection` and `ConnectionPool`.
+You will find three classes that implement this trait, `PostgreSQLConnection` and `ConnectionPool`.
 The difference between them is that `ConnectionPool` is, as the name implies, a pool of connections and you need to give it a connection factory so it can create connections and manage them.